Information about San Juanico Bridge

 San Juanico Bridge is part of the Pan Philippine Highway that connects islands of Leyte and Samar from the city of Tacloban to the town of Santa Rita, Samar.
-With a length of 2.6 kilometers, it is considered as the longest bridge spanning a body of water in the Philippines, and crossing the bridge offers a scenic view of the San Juanico strait with its whirlpools and islets scattered on it.
+With a length of 2.6 kilometers, it was considered as the longest bridge in the Philippines until the new Cebu-Cordova Link Expressway (CCLEX) was opened to the public on April 27, 2022.
+Crossing the bridge offers a scenic view of the San Juanico strait with its whirlpools and islets scattered on it.
+It has two lanes and goes to Tacloban City (Leyte) and Santa Rita City (Santa Rita) (Samar).

 Constructed during Marcos Administration (1969), the bridge was called as the “Philippine-Japan Friendship Bridge” as it was built using the Japanese Official Development Assistance (ODA) loans.
 However, some say that the real cause of building the bridge was not for the people but as the late president’s gift to his wife, Imelda, a native of Tacloban, as the average daily traffic in the area was too low to justify the cost of construction.
 Conspicuously, after its completion four years later, it was inaugurated during Imelda Marcos’ birthday, on July 2,1973.
 Overall, the construction of the bridge costs $21.
 9 Million.